owhyy/cs61a/README.md

 # Brian Harvey's Berkeley CS61A
-This is the repository for the 2011 spring CS61a course, done as part of the [TYCS](https://github.com/owhyy/tycs) curriculum.
+This is the repository for the 2011 spring CS61a course, done as part of the [TYCS](https://teachyourselfcs.com/) curriculum.

+## Structure
+The files are stuctured as follows:
+`/homework/` - homeworks, excluding the SICP excersises `/lab/` - labs, excluding the SICP excersises
+`/sicp/` - SICP excersises
+`/project/` - project

 ## Schedule
 **Started: 13 December 2021; Finished - xx xx 2022**